Tenshiphe/zsh-in-docker/README.md

 ## Notes

-- The examples above use `wget`, but if you prefer `curl`, just replace `wget -O-` with `curl`
+- The examples above use `curl`, but if you prefer `wget`, just replace `curl` with `wget -O-`
 - This scripts requires `git` and `curl` to work properly.
 If your `Dockerfile` uses `root` as the main user, it should be fine, as the script will install them automatically.
 If you are using a non-root user, make sure to install the `sudo` package _OR_ to install `git` and `curl` packages _before_ calling this script
-- By default this script install the `agnoster` theme.
+- By default this script install the `powerlevel10k` theme.
 If you want the default Oh My Zsh theme, uses the option `-t robbyrussell`

 ## Source